anishkasam/cse15l-lab-reports/report3.md

 written_2//travel_guides/berlitz2/PuertoRico-WhereToGo.txt:110:From the caves it’s a short drive to Lares, the island’s center of coffee production.
 The sweet brew made from Puerto Rican beans is considered one of the finest in the world, though production is small.
 Coffee plants, usually interspersed with other crops such as bananas or plantains, can be seen growing on the high hillsides; it is a crop that enjoys good drainage and lots of humidity, which the large banana leaves help to conserve.
 ```

 This command recursively searches the given directory for the phrase "plantains".
 It iterates through all of the files and returns the file, the line number where the phrase is, and the line itself.
 This command is useful if you want to not only find the files where the phrase occurs, but also where in the file that phrase occurs.
+For example, when searching for which files contain a certain term, if the files are really large, it would be useful to know where in the file that the phrase occurs so that you can easily find the information you need.

 #### Example #2: